 Adsorption Process

 Activated charcoal functions by capturing toxins and drugs within its porous structure, preventing their absorption into the bloodstream.
-The effectiveness depends on several factors:
+The following four factors can be used to assess the effectiveness of charcoal:

 • Carbamazepine